Azure/azure-powershell/src/DataMigration/examples/Get-AzDataMigrationSqlServiceMonitoringData.md

 200138              20                  0                     8                               WIN-AKLAB    9.33309006690979 5.433871746063232
 ```

-First command gets the Monitoring Data of a Sql Migration Service.
+First command gets the node monitoring data of a Sql Migration Service.
 Second command is then used to print the monitoring data for each node.